mattermost/docs/source/deployment/mobile-app-deployment.rst

 Accessing the mobile applications
 *********************************

 The Mattermost mobile application is available for both Android and iOS devices.
-At this point, it’s as simple as having your users download the application and `point to your Mattermost Server URL <https://docs.mattermost.com/help/getting-started/signing-in.html#ios-setup>`_.
+At this point, it is as simple as having your users download the application and `point to your Mattermost Server URL <https://docs.mattermost.com/help/getting-started/signing-in.html#ios-setup>`_.

     **Note:** The Mattermost mobile apps are signed and have certificates associated with Mattermost and the public app stores.
 This means they will not work if you are privately hosting the Mattermost Push Proxy Service.